erickok/transdroid/README.md

 <img src="http://2312.nl/images/screenshot_transdroid_main.png" alt="Screen shot of the main torrents listing screen" width="280" />

 Manage your torrents from your Android device with Transdroid.
 All popular clients are supported: µTorrent, Transmission, rTorrent, Vuze, Deluge, BitTorrent 6, qBittorrent and many more.
 You can view and manage the running torrents and individual files.
-Adding is easy via the integrated search, RSS feeds or the barcode scanner (full version required).
+Adding is easy via the integrated search or RSS feeds (full version required).
 Monitor progress using the home screen widget or background alarm service.

 Contributions
 =============